Advanced 3D techniques

 glFlush(GL_WBUFFERING) (not recommended for orthogonal projections).

 Z-buffering distributes depth values uniformly between the near plane and the far plane, so it works better when your polygons are distributed uniformly between them.
 W-buffering is more accurate for polygons close to the near plane, and less accurate for polygons close to the far plane.
 This may make it more useful for regular 3D scenes.
+In the DS, depth values go from 0 (near plane) to 0x7FFF (far plane).

 The GPU uses fixed point for all its calculations, and it’s easy to see Z-fighting between polygons that don’t have enough space between them.
 Having a bit more of accuracy can help with this kind of issues.
 This image shows the same scene with Z-buffering on the left and W-buffering on the right, and it proves how W-buffering is more accurate in this specific case: